 5. What are the rules for surveillance and video cameras?

-There are no laws prohibiting a private person to:
+There is no laws that prohibits a private person to:

 - use video surveillance cameras,